moscuet/Project-Business-consulting-intelligence/README.md

 <br/> <br/>

-This is a group project for a business intellegence consulting company.
-Because of privacy reason we can't share code publicy.  site demo was deployed in netlify by removing copanies credentials and here is the demo link [Live Demo](https://awesome-mahavira-48e62b.netlify.app/)
+In this completed project for Pragmatic Intelligence Consulting, I worked alongside a team of developers and an external designer.
+My role was to design and develop key website components, specifically the Contact-card and Contact-form.
+Additionally, I was responsible for building the Contact page and enhancing the site's search engine optimization (SEO).
+Because of privacy reasons, we can't share the code publicly.  site demo was deployed in netlify by removing copanies credentials and here is the demo link [Live Demo](https://awesome-mahavira-48e62b.netlify.app/)

 <br/>